gallickgunner/ImGui-Addons/README.md

 # ImGui-Addons
 Addon widgets for GUI library Dear ImGui.

 ## File Dialog
-A simple file dialog that uses [dirent](https://github.com/tronkko/dirent) interface for reading directories and files.
+A simple cross-platform file dialog that uses [dirent](https://github.com/tronkko/dirent) interface for reading directories and files.
 It's present as a standard header file in Unix based systems afaik and is also contained in some compilers like MinGW but I have decided to use Toni Rönkkö's ported version so atleast the code remains compiler independent.

-I have tried my best to write platform independent code, on UNIX code uses standard `dirent.h` header, but unfortunately the code hasn't been checked for UNIX based systems.
-If someone is willing to help me test it on Linux/Mac I'd be grateful.
+Code uses ported `dirent.h` provided by Toni on Windows and on UNIX code uses standard `dirent.h` header, but unfortunately the code hasn't been checked extensively on UNIX based systems especially MacOS.
+So if someone finds problems on other platforms do tell me or submit a pull request.
 Also I don't think the code will work with Unicode paths containing language specific or other special characters as I blatantly use normal `char*` and `std::string` everywhere.
 The ported `dirent.h` for Windows uses `wcstombs` function to convert widechars to multibyte sequences but according to the docs this also fails if a wide character that doesnt' correspond to a valid Mulitbyte char is encountered.
 Anyways Not an expert at this topic so you may find errors if your paths contain special characters outside the normal 0-255 range.

+Thanks to @bwrsandman, the code was tested on linux and runs fine except except that double clicks don't work all the time.
+This might be due to problems in ImGui itself or a problem on a specific computer only.
+So if anybody else encounters any issues do tell me.

 ### Usage
 Copy all the necessary ImGui files in one folder and include it's path in your IDE.
 Also include the path to `Dirent` folder so `dirent.h` is accessible as `Dirent/dirent.h`.
 Now include `ImGuiFileBrowser.h` and use it like this..